What is UNIVERSITY 1301?

 UNIV 1301 – Introduction to Collegiate Studies – is a three-hour, writing-enhanced elective for first-year students.
 Coursework provides an introduction to Sam Houston State University (SHSU) as an academic community, explores fields of study and areas of interest available to students, and acquaints students with learning tools and resources available at SHSU.
 The course is designed to engage students in learning and to orient them to the university community from the outset of their undergraduate studies in a way that will bridge to later experiences in their chosen majors.

 Each section of UNIV 1301 is limited to 25 students to foster student-based support and study groups.
 Interested students should register for this class under the University-Wide link in the registration menu or please contact the First-Year Experience Office at email@example.com or (936) 294.3422 for information on major-based select reserved sections.

-We also offer special sections of UNIV 1301 for honors students and for students who are interested in participating in a learning community based on a major or interest (See Freshman Learning Communities).
+For students who are interested in taking several courses with students in a learning community based on a major or interest see Freshman Learning Communities.

 Who Teaches it?

 UNIV 1301 is led by faculty, staff, and administrators who have a special interest in the success of freshman students.

 Nationally, students who actively take part in a freshman seminar course have higher GPA, higher retention rates at that college, and higher graduation rates.
 Students will receive academic and personal survival tools, get a general orientation to the resources and services available at Sam Houston State University, get to know other students, receive personal attention, and have fun.
 UNIV 1301 is designed to help make the transition to college life a little easier.

 Need help registering?
 Steps To Register